herryg91/go-clean-architecture/README.md

 # go-clean-architecture
-The right way to implement clean architecture on golang (I think)
+The right way to implement clean architecture on golang (I think) :yum:.
+Just kidding, let's discuss together.

 ## Description
 The Clean Architecture is a software architecture proposed by Robert C. Martin (better known as Uncle Bob).
 In this repository, the contents are list of examples of implementation of Clean Architecture in Golang.
 The examples will using real world scenario.